reactive-python/reactpy-router/docs/src/learn/routers-routes-and-links.md

 ### Simple Router

-The syntax for declaring routes with the [simple.router][reactpy_router.simple.router] is very similar to the syntax used by [`starlette`](https://www.starlette.io/routing/) (a popular Python web framework).
+The syntax for declaring routes with the [simple.router][src.reactpy_router.simple.router] is very similar to the syntax used by [`starlette`](https://www.starlette.io/routing/) (a popular Python web framework).
 As such route parameters are declared using the following syntax:

 ```python linenums="0"
 /my/route/{param}